breadeadd/risk-map/README.md

 # 🌍 Risk Map Routing System
 A graph-based Java program that models a simplified world map of 42 countries (grouped into 6 continents) and finds optimal paths between countries.
-Developed as part of a course project to practice object-oriented design and graph algorithms.
+Developed as part of SOFTENG281 to practice object-oriented design and graph algorithms.

 ---